 Each program must have a written document on file in the Office of Academic Affairs stating the number of contact hours between students and instructors, the number of hours of expected outside study, and the number of hours of electronic communications for each course within the program.
-Additionally, throughout the duration of courses delivered through electronic communication, instructors are expected to have a minimum of three (3) contacts per week with students in the course.
 Measurable and demonstrable student product commensurate to a traditionally delivered course must be evident.